Providing meals at our shelters is our greatest volunteer need.

 - Volunteers who sign up for the same potluck dinner will be connected to plan their menu and commit to bringing specific dishes (e.g. entree for 20 people, salad for 30 people).

-Submit this interest form with your details and our Volunteer Coordinator will follow up to get you registered for our orientation session or scheduled to serve a meal.
+Submit your details and our Volunteer Program Supervisor will follow up to get you registered for an orientation session.